Richard von Sturmer

 Von Sturmer currently works as an ESOL advisory officer with the Ministry of Education and helps run the Auckland Zen Centre

-2011 The Stone Angel Dream of Headstones in a group show at The Film Archive, Auckland
+The Stone Angel Dream of Headstones, The New Zealand Film Archive, Auckland

-2007 24 Tanka Films screened for a season at the New Zealand Film Archive, Wellington
+24 Tanka Films (solo), The New Zealand Film Archive, Wellington

 Images in Motion, Govett-Brewster Art Gallery, New Plymouth